Human Papillomavirus (HPV) Vaccines

-Unless mentioned above, the HPV9 vaccine is recommended, but not provided free, for the following individuals:
+Unless mentioned above, the HPV9 vaccine is recommended, but not provided free, for:

-- Boys and men 9 to 26 years of age
+- Males 9 to 26 years of age

-- Men 27 years of age and older who have sex with men
+- Males 27 years of age and older who have sex with males

 The HPV vaccines are given as a series of either 2 or 3 doses over a 6 month period.
 Children who start a series when they are 9 to 14 years of age need 2 doses given at least 6 months apart.
 People who start a series when they are 15 years of age and older and those with a weakened immune system need 3 doses.